-1 The transitional adjustment relates to certain life insurance policies which continue to be taxed under the previous tax rules for such policies, as permitted under the tax rules relating to life insurance that came into effect from 1 July 2010 for the Company.
-A similar transitional adjustment is expected to arise in the financial year ended 31 March 2016.
-The benefit of this transitional adjustment ends on 1 July 2015.
+&lt;sup>1 The transitional adjustment relates to certain life insurance policies which were taxed under the previous tax rules for such policies, as permitted under the tax rules relating to life insurance that came into effect from 1 July 2010 for the Company.
+The final benefit from the transitional adjustment was recognised in March 2016.